-The Church of our Saviour, known locally as Vor Frelsers Kirke, has a special place in the hearts of locals and has an active parish for over 8000 people.
-It is easy to see why when you visit for yourself.
-It is situated in the heart of Copenhagen’s Christianhavn District.
-Building began in the 1680’s and took 14 years before its completion.
+Church of our Saviour, Copenhagen Our Saviour’s Church, locally known as Vor Frelsers Kirke, has a special place in the hearts of locals and an active parish for of over 8,000 people.
+When you visit, it is easy to see why.
+It is situated in the heart of Copenhagen’s oldest district, Christianshavn.
+The building of the church began in the 1680s, and took 14 years before it was finally finished.

-The tower of the church was actually not built until 50 years later, in 1752.
-It may test your nerves to climb it and as it is made from oak it does have a tendency to shake a little in the high winds.
-Don’t let this put you off as the reward is well worth it.
-As you ascend over 400 stairs, along the way there are many information boards telling historical facts and stories of this amazing piece of Danish heritage.
-The last 150 steps lead around the outside of the spire, taking four twists, and leading to the gilded globe on top.
-It is here that you will realise the climb was worthwhile, boasting some of the best views over Copenhagen.
+The tower of the church was actually not built until 50 years after than the church.
+It may test your nerves to climb it due to a tendency to shake a little on a windy day.
+Don’t let this put you off as it is well worth going to the top.
+As you ascend over 400 stairs there are many information boards telling historical facts and stories of this amazing piece of Danish heritage along the way.
+The last 150 steps lead around the exterior of the spire, taking 4 turns, and they lead to the gilded globe on top.
+It is here that you will realize the climb was worth the effort, since you will experience some of the best views over Copenhagen.

 The Park Inn by Radisson Copenhagen Airport is ideally located to explore the city.
 Located just 12 minutes from the city centre, it is easy to visit many great sights, including Our Saviour’s Church.